csc-training/elements-of-hpc/supercomputer/modern-supercomputer.md

 In this article, we start to outline the answers to these questions and discuss basic building blocks of modern supercomputers.

+TR comment: Olisiko tässä sopiva paikka osuudelle "Components of HPC"?

 It may come as a surprise that modern supercomputers are built using the same basic elements that are found in desktop computers, such as processors, memory and disk.
 The difference is largely a matter of scale.
-The reason is quite simple: the cost of developing new hardware is measured in billions of euros, and the market for consumer products is vastly larger than that for supercomputing, so the most advanced technology is actually found in general-purpose computers.
+The reason is quite simple: the cost of developing new hardware is measured in billions of euros, and the market for consumer products is vastly larger than that for supercomputing.
+Hence the most advanced technology is actually found in general-purpose computers.

 When we talk about a processor, we mean the **central processing unit**